frwang96/verik-examples/README.md

 These examples are rewritten to follow the coding conventions of idiomatic Verik.

 - `01-arbiter`: Arbiter testbench with module ports and clocking blocks.
+- `02-unique-array`: Generate an array with unique elements.
+- `03-atm-switch`: Asynchronous Transfer Mode switch with checker.

 ## [misc](https://github.com/frwang96/verik-examples/tree/main/misc)